kennypeng15/minetracker-lambda/README.md

 - timeout: 20s
 - be sure to configure the cloudwatch log group for your lambda to not have permanent retention!

-# future considerations:
+# debugging:
-- can dump failures into an SQS queue (or an SNS topic) - DLQ routing, which could be useful in the future ...
+- failures are dumped into an SQS queue, where they can be inspected manually
+- future work could involve a programmatic way to deal with these SQS events